wjian8/psvcp_v1.01/README.md

    python3 $path_of_the_pipeline/Construct_pan_and_Call_sv.py genome_example_dir genome_list ```
    ```

-2. It's easy to use bwa to map Next generation sequencing data of one sample against a large reference genome.
+2. It's easy to use bwa to map Next generation sequencing data of one sample against a pangenome genome.

    ```
    python3  $path_of_the_pipeline/2Map_fq_to_Pan.py -t 4 -fqd fq_dir -r ReferenceFile -br bam_dir